Trimad/trimad.github.io/content/post/2022-06-09-download-streams.md

 ---
 author: Tristan Madden
-categories: [download, video]
+categories: [🏴‍☠️]
 date: 2022-06-09
-tags: [download, ffmpeg]
+tags: [download, ffmpeg, video]
-title: Download Movie Streams
+title: Download Streams
 ---

 This is my tentative work flow for downloading movie streams online.
 The gist of what I've learned about this process is that every HTTP Live Stream (HLS) begins with an `.m3u8` playlist with a MIME type of `x-mpegURL` or `vnd.apple.mpegURL`.
 This playlist lists a series of .ts files that are streamed one at a time and decoded so your browser is not burdened with downloading the entire movie every time you refresh the page.
 These .ts files can also be aggregated and assembled into a video.